prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 [^ln-assemblage]: Cf. @nail_what_2017.

-While this heterogeneity might seem to contradict the apparent unity implied by "force," the inconsistent use of the term itself shows the same logic as an assemblage: parts and relations working as a whole without losing their distinctness.
-Norris uses of the term to refer first to life, then to the machine, and then to wheat as an interaction between these entities and human labor within the larger systems of the market and world consumption.
-Though defined by evolutionary theism in the LeContian mode,[@pizer_evolutionary_1961] its signification in the novel tells a slightly different story.
-In the most quoted passage on the force alone, it comes to signify that which “brought men into the world” as well as “crowded them out of it to make way for the succeeding generation,” that which “made the wheat grow” as well as “garnered it from the soil to give place to the succeeding crop.”[@norris_octopus:_1986 634] It is life and death,
+While this heterogeneity might seem to contradict the apparent unity implied by "force," Norris's inconsistent use of the term itself shows the same logic as an assemblage: parts and relations working as a whole without losing their distinctness.
+Norris's "force" refers first to life, then to the machine, and then to wheat as an interaction between these entities and human labor within the larger systems of the market and world consumption.
+Though defined by evolutionary theism in the LeContian mode,[@pizer_evolutionary_1961] the term's signification in the novel tells a slightly different story.
+In a single passage, it signifies at once that which “brought men into the world” as well as “crowded them out of it to make way for the succeeding generation,” that which “made the wheat grow” as well as “garnered it from the soil to give place to the succeeding crop.”[@norris_octopus:_1986 634] It is life and death,